When my son was six years old, I planned a baseball trip to Florida to see Spring Training.

 She is adding value and earning my trust.
-I no longer care that she is selling.
+I no longer consider her a "salesperson."
 I picture riding water slides with my son before the game on Friday, in the Florida sunshine.

 “We have a Park Hopper Pass that allows you to visit multiple parks as much as you like during a two-day timeframe.”